JitheshPavan/GPT_Translator/README.md

-<h1 align="center"> GPT Translator </h1>
+# GPT Translator
-Implementing transformer Architecture from scratch in PyTorch as given in the paper- "Attention Is All You Need": [Paper](https://arxiv.org/abs/1706.03762)
+Implementing transformer Architecture from scratch in PyTorch as given in the paper- ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762)

 # Script
 In the model folder, the model is explained with detailed comments.